explorable-viz/esop2025/author-response/response.md

   of their importance in data science applications, supporting them either natively (via the FFI) or via an algebraic effects embedding.
 - _Q2.
 Fixpoint operator_.
-Functions are always named in our calculus, via the binding environments ρ that we call "recursive definitions" (Fig. X), so there is no need for an explicit fixpoint operator.
+Functions are always named in our calculus, via the binding environments ρ that we call "recursive definitions" (Fig. 9), so there is no need for an explicit fixpoint operator.
 - _Q3.
 Confusing example_.
-It is a difficult example, to some extent by design; we address this in (R4) above, but also take your point that a simpler example, with a less challenging visualisation, would be useful (see next point).
+You are right that this is a difficult example (by design); we address this in (R4) above, but will also rework the introduction to start with a simpler example, with a less challenging visualisation (see next point).
 - _Q4.
 Anonymised interactive demo_.
 We will look into anonymous hosting options and make sure to provide an onlione demo in time for the corrected version of the paper (June 11).
 We will include some simpler examples than the one provided in the paper; if it makes sense to include one or two of these into the paper as well